Setting up Your Keyboard or External MIDI Device

 To use an external MIDI device that is connected to your system via a MIDI cable or USB cable, select a MIDI device that has "MIDI Out" or "Out" in its name.

-Composer will display and play a 12-note chromatic scale.
+Musician will display and play a 12-note chromatic scale.
 The notes will be highlighted as they play.
 Also, the green playback indicator in the Quick MIDI Device Setup window will display a bright green color as the notes are played.
-Upon completion of the playback, Composer will close the window that displays the notes.
+Upon completion of the playback, Musician will close the window that displays the notes.

 If the device is an "internal" device on your Windows system, then you should hear sound through the speakers connected to your sound card.
 If the device is "external", such as a MIDI keyboard capable of producing its own sound, then you should hear that device play the sound.